top of page

 Act V — The Home of a Family of Connoisseurs

-In the second half of the 20th century, La Meffrais became the property of a prominent Breton family, well‑known figures in high‑end ready‑to‑wear fashion.
-Renowned for their elegant boutiques throughout the region, they infused the manor with their sense of style and their passion for beautiful things.
-The house embraced a new spirit: discreet elegance and refined taste.
+In the second half of the 20th century, La Meffrais became the home of a family of Breton merchants, prominent figures in high-end ready-to-wear.
+They infused the manor with their sense of style and passion for beautiful things.

 Act VI — A Love at First Sight, A Heritage